15 July 2019

-learners living in the United States sometimes create a “socio-cultural bubble,”
+English as a second language (ESL) learners living in the United States sometimes create a “socio-cultural bubble,” in which they stay within their cultural and linguistic community (Franco).

-As a result, they limit their exposure to English, which can slow down and even prevent
+As a result, they limit their exposure to English, which can slow down and even prevent language learning.
+I propose five steps to break through the bubble that may lead result in improving your language skills in English.

-The Socio-Linguistic Bubble
+The Socio-Cultural Bubble

-among English as a second language (ESL) learners living in the United States
+In a previous article, I discussed the “socio-cultural bubble,” a common occurrence among English as a second language (ESL) learners living in the United States.

 Why Break through the Bubble?

-maintaining close ties to your cultural and linguistic community.
-You should not feel
+There is nothing wrong with maintaining close ties to your cultural and linguistic community.

 5 Steps to Break through the Socio-Cultural Bubble

-Below are five recommended steps you can take if you consider expanding
+Below are five recommended steps you can take if you consider expanding your social and cultural sphere to include activities where English is used.
+Acquiring language skills may be a desirable byproduct of such activities.

 These steps are based on my observations while teaching ELLs over the years.
+I have also experienced firsthand them myself while learning a new language where it was spoken.

-this worksheet to keep track of your progress as you apply these steps.
+Download this worksheet to keep track of your progress as you apply these steps.

 Groundwork Steps